How long are dogs pregnant? Dog pregnancy & gestation

 A high-quality, well-balanced diet is essential during pregnancy.
 However, your dog’s nutritional requirements increase only minimally during the first half of gestation; her weight should remain relatively stable, increasing by no more than 10%.
 Therefore, it is not necessary to change, or increase the quantity of, her food in the first few weeks.
 Continue to feed her normally but monitor her for an increase in appetite.
 No supplements are needed at this stage unless prescribed by the vet.

-During the second half of pregnancy, rapid foetal growth occurs and her nutritional needs will increase by up to 3 times her normal requirement.
-Adjust her diet accordingly, avoiding any dramatic changes: gradual increases up to the time of whelping will ensure adequate weight gain and sufficient nutritional reserves.
+During the second half of pregnancy, rapid foetal growth occurs and her nutritional needs will increase.
+Adjust her diet by 25-30% gradually over the last four weeks of pregnancy, avoiding any dramatic changes: gradual increases up to the time of whelping will ensure adequate weight gain and sufficient nutritional reserves.

 She will need a performance diet with more protein and a higher energy content.
 As a guideline, choose a highly digestible, very palatable commercial diet containing around 30 percent protein and 17 percent fat.
 There are commercial dog foods designed especially for pregnant dogs that contain the correct balance of protein, fats, carbohydrates, minerals and vitamins.